dagbdagb/juniper-ztp/README.md

 * operator connects EX2300 to power, mgmt and console
 * operator steps away
+* first boot:
-* first boot, ZTP is enabled out of the box
+  * ZTP is enabled out of the box
   * DHCP-server provides a simplified config file *only* which
     * disables ZTP
     * loads and runs a slax script
       * slax script cleans up space
       * slax script installs our preferred OS version
 * device boots new OS
 * slax script runs again and
   * finds everything ok